 1. Line 13 x 9-inch baking pan with foil.

-heavy-duty saucepan.
+2. Combine sugar, brown sugar, evaporated milk, pumpkin, butter and spice in medium, heavy-duty saucepan.
 Bring to a full rolling boil over medium heat, stirring constantly.
 Boil, stirring constantly, for 10 to 12 minutes or until candy thermometer reaches 234° to 240º F (soft-ball stage). *Because I didn't have a thermometer, I placed a bowl of cold water next to the stove and did a test for the soft-ball stage.

 3. Quickly stir in morsels, marshmallow crème, nuts and vanilla extract.
 Stir vigoriously for 1 minute or until morsels are melted.
 Immediately pour into prepared pan.
 Let stand on wire rack for 2 hours or until completely cooled.
 Refrigerate tightly covered.
 To cut, lift from pan; remove foil.
 Cut into 1-inch pieces.
 Makes about 3 pounds.